-- Attach a flat-petaled red silk flower such as a daisy to the lid, after removing the center of the flower so the feeding holes are exposed.
+- Attach a flat-petaled red silk flower to the lid, after removing the center of the flower so the feeding holes are exposed.

 - Dangle red beads or crystals on an extra length of wire from the mouth or lip of the feeder, or string them on different loops or curls.

 - Use outdoor paint or red nail polish to paint flowers, swirls, or other patterns on the outside of the jar.

 - Wrap a red or red-patterned ribbon around the body of the feeder or tie it around the mouth, leaving a bow or streamers if desired.

 - Craft polymer clay flowers or fun shapes to attach to the lid or directly over the mouth of the feeder.